PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

     - `UBOOT_CONFIG[sd] = ""`
     - `UBOOT_SUFFIX = "bin"`.
 This is used to enable U-Boot verified boot.
 See `uboot-sign.bbclass` for more information.
     - `UBOOT_BINARY = "u-boot.${UBOOT_SUFFIX}"`.
 This is the U-Boot binary name.
     - `UBOOT_ENTRYPOINT = "0x80800000"`.
-This is the U-Boot binary entrypoint.
+This is the U-Boot binary entry point.
     - `UBOOT_DTB_LOADADDRESS = "0x83000000"`.
 This is the location where the U-Boot DTD is loaded into memory.
     - `UBOOT_IMAGE = "mbl-u-boot.bin"` This is the name of the U-Boot image.
     - `UBOOT_SIGN_ENABLE = "1"`.
 This enables verified boot signing.